Common questions about Tinnitus

 If you have a hearing loss, a hearing aid can improve hearing and diminish the tinnitus.

-Prior to any treatment of tinnitus, it is important that you have a thorough examination and evaluation by your ENT doctor.
+Prior to any tinnitus treatment in Singapore, it is important that you have a thorough examination and evaluation by your ENT doctor.

 Book an appointment with HealthSense Specialist Dr. YT Pang to look at your ENT problems and get cured.